Blocked Gibbs sampler for hierarchical Dirichlet processes: Rejection sampler for the tilted gamma random variables

 \subsection{Empirical Illustrations}

 We investigate the performance of our proposed rejection sampler in terms of its acceptance probability.
-Figure \ref{fig:AccRate} shows barplots of the acceptance probabilities over varying choices of parameters $J$, $A$ and $B_k$.
-When $B_k$ is positive, an acceptance rate of at least $70\%$ is observed for all choices of $J$ and $A$.
+Figure \ref{fig:AccRate} shows barplots of the acceptance probabilities over varying choices of parameters $J$, $A$ and $B_k$ with $N$ chosen as $1$ and $2$.
+When $B_k$ is positive, an acceptance rate of at least $75\%$ is observed for all choices of $J$ and $A$ with $N$ fixed at $1$.
 A negative $B_k$ renders a slightly lower acceptance rate as compared to when it is positive.
 This is attributed to the right shifting of the mode of density for a negative $B_k$.
-Even so, we are able to get an acceptance rate of at least $40\%$ for all choices of $J$ and $A$.
-It is important to note that $B_k$ involves a large positive the term, $-\log \ p_k$ where $p_k = \prod_{j=1}^J \pi_{jk}$\,, $\pi_{jk}$ being the group-specific probabilities of each cluster, and hence the negative values it takes, remain small in magnitude.
+Even so, we are able to get an acceptance rate of at least $40\%$ for all choices of $J$ and $A$ with $N$ fixed at $1$.
+It is important to note that $B_k$ involves a large positive the term, $-\log \big( \prod_{j=1}^J \pi_{jk} \big)$\,, $\pi_{jk}$ being the group-specific probabilities of each cluster, and hence the negative values it takes, remain small in magnitude, as seen under empirical runs of the sampler.
+The acceptance probabilities can be further boosted by choosing a higher value of $N$.
+Figure $\ref{fig:AccRate}$ demonstrates very high acceptance probabilities, obtained just by increasing $N$ from $1$ to $2$.